ntsystemsit/ntsystemsit.github.io/_posts/2016-07-30-Welcome-to-our-new-Blog.md

 <!--more-->

 # Jekyll
-So this is our new blog.
+So this is our new blog, it's powered by GitHub Pages and [Jekyll](http://jekyllrb.com/)